kubeshop/tracetest/README.md

 <div style="text-align:center;"><img src="/assets/creatingatestdiagram.gif"></div>

-# Try the demo & give us feedback
+# Try the demo & give us feedback!

 We have a live demo environment with a couple systems you can test against.
 Use the 'Try The Demo' button below to launch it.
 You will need to know the urls you can test against - here are some examples that work: